10 Unmissable hikes in Thailand

 I would recommend visiting on a clear, dry day for the best views.
 Also, it is advisable not to hike the trail when it is raining, or after a heavy downpour as the rocks can become very slippery.

-The short, sweaty hike is definitely worth it for the amazing views here, so make sure that you don’t miss this viewpoint when visiting Koh Tao!
+The short, sweaty hike is definitely worth it for the amazing views.
+So for one of the best day hikes in Thailand, make sure that you don’t miss this viewpoint when visiting Koh Tao!

 7. Bottle beach hiking trail, Koh Phangan - Challenging rainforest hike to secluded beach